 Six-year-old me spent a lot of time in the back seat traveling across the state to a family Christmas here or an Easter there, and the historic courthouses I’d see downtown made a huge impression.
 Once we got to my grandparents’ houses in Fort Wayne or Pendleton, I’d find some continuous-feed paper, peel the edges off, and get to work drawing the courthouses we’d passed on the way there.
 I was obviously enthusiastic, but even at that young age I knew that Indiana courthouses broke down into two categories: there were courthouses, and then there were COURTHOUSES.
 And the only fully-capitalized COURTHOUSE in my mind at the time was the one in Noblesville- Hamilton County.
-I remember seeing the gorgeous building countless times, and I drew it incessantly.
+Forget Fort Wayne’s- it was on another spectrum entirely.
+But I remember seeing this gorgeous building countless times, and I drew it incessantly.

 Back then, Hamilton County was still pretty rural and Noblesville was, by far, its largest city.
 But times have changed.
 Nowadays, the county leads the state in population growth (increasing 13% since 20101) and wealth, boasting an average household income of $79,0002– nearly twice the median household income across the state per the Census.
 All this wealth and expansion has forced communities around the county to undergo dramatic changes in the past few years.